 Meth & Sex Groups at HIM

-The pairing of crystal meth use and sex practices is increasing world-wide among gay, bi, queer, two-spirit, and other men who have sex with men.
-Some folks who use meth when they have sex develop a relationship with the substance that may negatively impact their health and well-being:: They may start feeling that their sexuality or ability to have sex becomes dependent on meth.
+The pairing of crystal meth use and sex practices (sexualized meth use) is increasing world-wide among gay, bi, queer, two-spirit and other men who have sex with men.
+Some folks who use meth when they have sex develop a relationship with the substance that may affect their health and sense of well-being.
+They may start feeling that their sexuality or ability to have sex becomes dependent on meth.
 Many may feel like they can no longer have sex without using meth; or that they need it to have sex.
-Meth use may also impact their ability to implement their preferred safer sex practices like using condoms, PrEP, behavioural strategies, among others.
+Sexualized meth use may also impact their ability to implement their preferred safer sex practices like using condoms, PrEP and behavioural strategies, among others.

 Meth & Sex groups

-HIM offers groups twice per year to support guys who are having issues related to the use of meth when having sex.
-We have two groups: Meth & Sex (abstinence-based), and Spunk! (harm-reduction based).
-They are facilitated by an expert and a co-facilitator, who will provide the safe space for participants to exchange experiences, set goals, learn about mechanisms involved in the pairing of meth and sex; as well as identifying strategies to overcome their challenges.
+HIM offers groups twice per year to support guys who are having issues related to sexualized meth use.
+We have two groups: Meth & Sex (abstinence-based), and SPUNK! (harm-reduction based).
+Each group is facilitated by two co-facilitators with experience working with sexualized use, who provide a safe space for participants to exchange experiences, set goals, learn about mechanisms involved in sexualized meth use, and identify strategies to overcome their challenges.

 Current groups 2019-2:

-Prior registration required.
-Intakes start August 19, 2019 to assess needs and suitability for the group.
+Prior registration is required.
+Intake interviews for potential participants start November 2019 to assess their suitability and needs for the group.